-The personnel office keeps an individual record of personnel and payroll data for each employee.
-It is the employee's responsibility to keep the Personnel Office informed of any changes in personal status, and it is the appropriate supervisor's responsibility to inform the office of changes in professional and job-related status.
+The human resources office keeps an individual record of personnel and payroll data for each employee.
+It is the employee's responsibility to keep the human resources office informed of any changes in personal status, and it is the appropriate supervisor's responsibility to inform the office of changes in professional and job-related status.
 Changes such as births or deaths in the employee's immediate family or a change in marital status may affect tax withholdings or rate of insurance must be reported.
-Employees are required to notify the personnel office within thirty (30) days of any change in marital or dependent status.
+Employees are required to notify the human resources office within thirty (30) days of any change in marital or dependent status.

-An employee's rate of pay and other personal information will not be disclosed by the personnel office to any unauthorized persons or agencies.
+An employee's rate of pay and other personal information will not be disclosed by the human resources office to any unauthorized persons or agencies.